what is a layoff

 A layoff is a word that can set off a trail of nervousness down the spines of employees in an organization.
 But what exactly is the meaning of a layoff?
 And how is it different from getting fired?
 Most importantly, what can you do to avoid the cut?
 What to do next if a layoff seems inevitable at your current corporate job?

-Here we have curated all crucial aspects of a layoff which you should know in order to smoothly navigate through it if the situation arises.
+Here we have curated all crucial aspects of a layoff that you should know to smoothly navigate through it if the situation arises.

 What is a Layoff?
 Definition, Meaning, Types